pupil-labs/lsl-relay/docs/guides/device_sync.rst

 ************************************************************
 Performing accurate time synchronization between two devices
 ************************************************************
-You can use lsl to synchronize two Pupil Invisible Devices.
+You can use lsl to synchronize two Pupil Labs Companion Devices.

 Description of the Choreography